wing5wong/artisan-whs-static/source/_courses/ENGE.md

 type: Compulsory - Full Year
 description: ""
 maori_title: ""
-background: "*To explore, understand, use and respond to oral, written and visual language effectively *To develop critical thinking and literacy skills."
+body: "*To explore, understand, use and respond to oral, written and visual language effectively *To develop critical thinking and literacy skills."
 year: "9"
 credits: ""